godotengine/godot-docs/tutorials/3d/procedural_geometry/arraymesh.rst

 ---------

 Add an :ref:`ArrayMesh <class_arraymesh>` to a MeshInstance.
-Normally, adding an ArrayMesh in the editor is not useful, but in this case it allows as to access the ArrayMesh from code without creating one.
+Normally, adding an ArrayMesh in the editor is not useful, but in this case it allows us to access the ArrayMesh from code without creating one.

 Next, add a script to the MeshInstance.